 Point D must correspond to 127% – 161.8% of BC.
 In this case, the correction level in 78.6% of the XA knee should fit in the projection of point D, otherwise, the pattern can not be considered valid.
 Also, point D should never go beyond point X. That is why at the point X it is customary to put a stop loss.

 In this case, the projection zone from the points BC just folds back from XA, which means that we are dealing with a valid Gartley pattern.
 The chart shows its bearish variation, which indicates the continuation of the downward trend.
 So, we will open long.

 Then stretch the grid from the points AD.
 The nearest target is at the level of 38.2%, the long-range goal is located at 61.8%.
-The first goal can be used for conservative trading, or for partial profit-taking.
+The first goal can be used for conservative trading or partial profit-taking.
 Also, the points of the pattern, in particular, points A and C, can be used as goals, but the price does not always achieve these goals.
-It is also good to consider important trading levels, if there are any nearby.
-Stop loss is placed just above the X point.
+It is also good to consider important trading levels if there are any nearby.
+Stop-loss is placed just above the X point.